-Tonsillitis is an infection of your tonsils, two masses of tissue at the back of your throat.
+Tonsillitis is an infection of your tonsils, which are two masses of tissue at the back of your throat.

 Your tonsils act as filters, trapping germs that could otherwise enter your airways and cause infection.
 They also make antibodies to fight infection.
 But sometimes, they get overwhelmed by bacteria or viruses.
 This can make them swollen and inflamed.

 Tonsillitis is common, especially in children.
 It can happen once in a while or come back again and again in a short period.

 There are three types:

 - Acute tonsillitis.
-These symptoms usually last 3 or 4 days but can last up to 2 weeks.
+These symptoms usually last 3-4 days but can persist for up to 2 weeks.

 - Recurrent tonsillitis.
-This is when you get tonsillitis several times in a year.
+This is when you get tonsillitis several times a year.